skypilot-org/skypilot/docs/source/examples/service-yaml-spec.rst

       # and the default initial delay, you can use the following syntax:
       readiness_probe: /v1/models

+      # One of the two following fields (replica_policy or replicas) is required.

-      # Replica autoscaling policy (required).
+      # Replica autoscaling policy.
 This describe how SkyServe autoscale
       # your service based on the QPS (queries per second) of your service.
       replica_policy:
         # Minimum number of replicas (required).